fredbcode/Vrrpd/README.md

 * VRRPD - Optional subnet mask for the VIP address
 * Atropos client - You can use atropos for change or/and know the master's state (for example in supervision script)

-With vmac disable Spanning Tree Protocol (STP) on the switch ports, where VRRP is running !
+With vmac disable Spanning Tree Protocol (STP) on the switch ports where VRRP is running !
 On VM vmac should be disabled (-n)

 The Virtual Router Redundancy Protocol (VRRP) is a computer networking protocol that provides for automatic assignment of available Internet Protocol (IP).